appbaseio/reactive-manual/content/getting-started/reactivemaps.md

 ![Image](https://i.imgur.com/LR4qyZU.png)

-For convenience, you can checkout the final code from the ReactiveMap starter [github repo](https://github.com/appbaseio-apps/reactivemaps-starter) and [live codepen](https://codepen.io/dhruvdutt/pen/KRwmvz) demo.
+For convenience, you can checkout the final code from the ReactiveMap starter [GitHub repo](https://github.com/appbaseio-apps/reactivemaps-starter) and [live codepen](https://codepen.io/dhruvdutt/pen/KRwmvz) demo.

 You can run it with the following commands: